 Defective Takata airbags, the subject of a massive recall, caused the deaths of dozens of people in the United States. the airbags explode without warning sending shrapnel flying into drivers and passengers.
 Defective tires are also linked to numerous deaths and injuries.

 It’s not always obvious that a defect caused your injury.
-However, if your car experienced a sudden issue that caused your injury, this is a sure sign you should contact a Maryland defective product lawyer.
+However, if your car experienced a sudden issue that caused your injury, this is a sure sign you should contact a Baltimore defective product lawyer.
 Cases against manufacturers are usually complex.

 Injuries Caused by a Drunk Driver

 Drunk drivers cause one in three fatal crashes and one in 10 wrecks in Maryland, according to the 2018 Highway Safety Plan.

 Statistically, your injuries are more likely to be serious after an accident involving a drunk driver.
 The at-fault driver’s insurance company often plays down evidence of intoxication.
 A personal injury lawyer gathers all of the available evidence to make a powerful case against a drunk driver.
 This material can prove invaluable if the case reaches court and results in a larger payout.

 Chemical or Toxic Substance Exposure